ystreet/librice/README.md

 ### [rice-c](https://github.com/ystreet/librice/tree/main/rice-c)

-A library fo accessing `rice-proto` using the provided C API interface.
+A library for accessing `rice-proto` using a C API interface.
 Typically useful when exposing the ICE agent across library/application boundaries for accessing the same ICE agent.
 If your application does not have such a requirement (e.g. entirely in Rust), then `rice-c` is not needed.

 ### [librice](https://github.com/ystreet/librice/tree/main/librice)

-An async implementation of ICE (RFC8445) built using `rice-proto`.
-Currently uses async-std however a tokio (and/or mio) implementation is planned.
+An async implementation of ICE (RFC8445) built using `rice-proto` using the C API through the `rice-c` crate.
+The async runtime used can be provided by the application for `librice` to use or the provided `tokio` and `smol` implementations can be used.

 ### [rice-io](https://github.com/ystreet/librice/tree/main/rice-io)